ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 so you may find that converting to Bun will break your project.

 Should I consider Bun when starting a new project?
 Absolutely!
 For most use cases you're unlikely to have an issue, and transitioning back to Node.js should be relatively straightforward, should you need to.
-The out-of-the-box TypeScript and ESM handling is especially nice, I found I had a lot of headaches with ESM TypeScript loaders trying to make the scripts run via Node.js without compiling, and faster startup times for your application are never a bad thing.
+The out-of-the-box TypeScript and ESM handling is especially nice.
+I found I had a lot of headaches with ESM TypeScript loaders trying to make the scripts run via Node.js without compiling, and faster startup times for your application are never a bad thing.

 Should I switch all my Python projects to Bun?
 Again, probably not.
-Python is still really fast, and, particularly for these kinds of problems, there are a lot of packages available to make implementing the more complex algorithms a lot easier, and as I found with last years challenges, sometimes Python can handle the bigger datasets a lot better.
+Python is still really fast, and, particularly for these kinds of problems, there are a lot of packages available to make implementing the more complex algorithms a lot easier.
+Not to mention, sometimes Python can handle the bigger datasets a lot better, as I found with last year's challenges.

 Should I do Advent of Code?
-Absolutely, while some days puzzles are downright horrible, for the most part it's pretty fun, and you can learn a lot about algorithms and more advanced optimisation techniques.
+Absolutely,!
+While some days' puzzles are downright horrible, for the most part, it's pretty fun, and you can learn a lot about algorithms and more advanced optimisation techniques.

 And in case you're wondering how I did this time around, I managed 2nd place on both.
 I've no idea how...